BellaTatts/Digital-writing-folio/Week 4.md

 My response to using twine - Upon trying my hand at scroll animation, I attempted to do it through big brand names such as wix, but when I attempted the coding, it required further fees, which I will discuss down below.
 But when I first started using Twine I found the beginner form called chapbook - which is a step below Harlow.

 Key terms in Twine -
-CSS (Cascading style sheets): is programming language for describing the presentation of HTML elements (i.e. the colors, fonts, spacing, and general layout of a web page).
+**CSS (Cascading style sheets):** is programming language for describing the presentation of HTML elements (i.e. the colors, fonts, spacing, and general layout of a web page).
 When using Twine, additional CSS rules can be added through the Story Stylesheet screen.
 This CSS is inserted into the final story and provides an opportunity to override the color and formatting choices expressed in the story format's own stylesheet.
+For reference the stylsheet is th final visual presentation of your story.

-There are three primary forms of selectors in CSS:
+**There are three primary forms of selectors in CSS:**

 ### type:
 These select different elements like <p> or <div>.
 They are written using the form of p {} or div {}.